Domain Audit

 DNS Records

 Queries A, AAAA, MX, NS, TXT and CAA records.
-Each A record IP is also reverse-resolved (PTR lookup) to show the hostname behind it.
-When the MX points to a spam-filtering service (SpamExperts, SpamFilter, etc.), the tool additionally resolves mail.{domain} to reveal the actual mail server behind the filter.
+Below each A record IP it shows the reverse DNS (PTR lookup) — the hostname behind the IP.
+It also resolves mail.{domain} and webmail.{domain} and shows their A records (with reverse) when present.
+When the MX points to a spam-filtering service (SpamExperts, SpamFilter, etc.), it additionally reveals the actual mail server behind the filter via mail.{domain}.
+Next to the MX records the email provider is auto-detected (Google Workspace, Microsoft 365, Zoho, Proton, DNHost, etc.) and shown with its logo.

 WHOIS